Kane strike clinches top-four finish for Spurs

-Tottenham secured its place in next season's UEFA Champions League and moved up to third in the Premier League with a 1-0 victory over Newcastle United at Wembley.
+Tottenham secured their place in next season's UEFA Champions League and moved up to third in the Premier League with a 1-0 victory over Newcastle United at Wembley.

-Harry Kane's second-half goal let an out-of-sorts Spurs team off the hook after it was second best at times versus Rafael Benitez's determined Newcastle side on a tense evening in north London.
+Harry Kane's second-half goal let an out-of-sorts Spurs team off the hook after they were second best at times versus Rafael Benitez's determined Newcastle side on a tense evening in north London.

 A run of only one win from four league matches and a defeat to relegated West Brom left Mauricio Pochettino's men needing a drastic improvement against the Magpies but their performance lacked conviction and key players failed to deliver.